injetiharsha/The-Maze-Dark-Phantom/README.md

 - HDRP (High Definition Render Pipeline)
 - Basic PC hardware (no VR required)

----

 ## 📦 Assets & Credits

-Some environment textures, models, and sound effects used in this project were sourced from the **Unity Asset Store** under free or permitted educational licenses.
+Some of the environment textures, models, and sound effects used in this project were sourced from the Unity Asset Store under free or permitted educational licenses.
 All credited assets are used solely for learning and non-commercial purposes.

+---
+## 💡 Development
+Developed by Injeti Udaya Harsha, Samyak Jain
+Designed in Unity 6 | Audio-Driven Gameplay Concept